Krupp: Overview

-Roles played in important historical events
+Roles played in crucial historical events

 Franco-Prussian War

 The unexpected victory of Prussia over France (19 July 1870 – 10 May 1871) demonstrated the superiority of breech-loaded steel cannon over muzzle-loaded brass.
 Krupp artillery was a significant factor at the battles of Wissembourg and Gravelotte, and was used during the siege of Paris.
 Krupp's anti-balloon guns were the first anti-aircraft guns.
 Prussia fortified the major North German ports with batteries that could hit French ships from a distance of 4000 yards, inhibiting invasion.